 One of the biggest parts of my day as a coach is seeing the athletes at the finish line.
 There is nothing better than seeing the raw emotion and hearing the unfiltered stories about the day — in my opinion it is this finish experience that really sets an Ironman® event apart from any other endurance experience.

 I was busy between 5:30 and 10:30, talking to our athletes, taking pictures, connecting with families and much more.
 The energy was infectious but I was exhausted by 10:30, leaving for the Placid Pub for a final beer before returning to see our final finisher, Terra, make it under the 17-hour mark.

 All in, Ironman® Lake Placid was another exceptional day.
 Congrats to all the athletes, thanks to all the volunteers and families and we hope to see you next year.
 In 2015, Lake Placid will be one of our Key Races, where we strive to get 100 members racing.

-Remember you can create a free-trial to explore the Team, risk-free, and find out if we can help you have the race you deserve.
+Remember you can Become a Team Member, and find out if we can help you have the race you deserve.
 Thanks for reading and see you in 2015!